facebook pixel skip to Main Content

 (pronunciation: bye-oh-s/whale)

 A specially landscaped stormwater feature that soaks up and filters stormwater runoff from hard surfaces such as roofs, pavement, and parking lots.
-A bioswale is constructed with quick-draining soil and drainage layers to filter and clean stormwater and make it healthy and usable for the creek’s flora and fauna.
+A bioswale is constructed with quick-draining soil and drainage layer.
+The layers filter and clean stormwater to make it healthy and usable for the creek’s flora and fauna.
 All the bioswales along San Pedro Creek receive stormwater runoff from city streets, pavement, and parking lots.
 The native plants provide water quality and wildlife benefits.

 Downtown San Antonio